 When a teachable moment comes later, this bridge can provide access to their heart.
 Instead of there being walls up, there’s something much deeper.

 They know you care about THEM.
 No matter what the age, children can pick up on whether someone genuinely cares or not.

-2. Celebrate Them
+2. Celebrate Your Students Them

 Compliment them as a class, as individuals, compliment group projects, and go out of your way to find the good in them.

-3. KNOW and ASK
+3. KNOW your Students and ASK them questions

 Many times, students will share that they are participating in an event soon.
 “I’m going to Disneyland”, they will say.
 Or, “I have ballet lessons today after school.”